 Praenotandum (Febr.
 2022)

-emendating it where needed, and I have added this praenotandum.
+Recently I have been emendating that text where needed, and I have added this praenotandum.
 It is as well a recapitulation as an improvement of the paragraphs 1 and 2 of chapter VI of my 1982 (dissertation pp. 183-203).

 For my interpretation of Habermas’ position I needed to introduce an action-frame distinguishing between three interdependent contexts of analysis (Cf. Van Doorne,1982, chapter IV):